danielzhang-sudo/AMLS_assignment23_24/AMLS_23-24_SN23135632/README.md

 ### Description of the project

 In this project we develop several models for classification tasks.
-We use two datasets, on for binary classification and another for multiclass classification.
+We use two datasets, one for binary classification and another for multiclass classification.
 The structure of the project is the following:

 ```
 AMLS_ASSIGNMENT23_24/